Lately I’ve been exploring celtic reconstructionsim. Not because I want a religion, just out of curiosity.

 P.S: I probably come across as pretty Gaelocentric – and that’s because I am.
 I don’t pretend to speak for the Welsh, Irish or Bretons.
 I as a Gael have an opinion, and that’s that.

-Anonymous asked: Tell me about Scottish history!
+Anonymous said: Tell me about Scottish history!
 (In particular, your favourite parts of the parts that you think more people should know).

 There is no such thing as Scotland.